-Good Child Transitional Center will serve children from 2-6 years old.
+Good Child Transitional Center will serve children from 18 months-6 years old.
 Children that can benefit from smaller classroom therapeutic settings and need applied behavior analysis.
 Our scope of work will address social and emotional support to our children and our staff will use evidenced based and intensive behavior intervention approach.

 The objectives of Good Child Transitional Center are to enhance communication and language skills, enhance behaviors that are helpful and decrease behaviors that are harmful or affect learning, and enhance and promote behavior changes more effectively with positive instead of negative consequences.
 Early Intensive Behavior Intervention (EIBI) is used to teach social, adaptive, communication, and functional skills.

 The staff at Good Child includes administrative staff, head teachers, teachers, and teacher assistants.
 All teaching staff is experienced in early childhood education.
 All professional staff members participate in continuing education through workshops and classes sponsored by the Center as well as external courses.
 A staff member who has been certified in First Aid and CPR is on the premises at all times.